 sudo apt update

-sudo apt install package-nameFor example, to install multiple PHP versions, use the Ondrej PPA:
+sudo apt install package-nameFor example, to install a specific PHP version, use the widely-used Ondřej Surý PPA:

 sudo add-apt-repository ppa:ondrej/php